FOSS4GAcademy/GST104FOSS4GLabs/Module 6 Lab/QGIS 2.8 and Inkscape 0.91/Module 6 Lab.md

 11. Save your QGIS Project as ‘Worldwide Refugee and IDP Population.qgs’.

 ### Task 4 Create Legend and Export Map

 With the map design complete, let’s create a legend then export the map in to Inkscape.

-1. Click Project->New Print Composer and name it ‘Worldwide IDPs and Refugees’.
+1. Click Project | New Print Composer and name it ‘Worldwide IDPs and Refugees’.
 2. In the Composition Panel, under the Composition tab, set the following properties:
 	+ Paper and quality
 		+ Presets: ANSI A (Letter; 8.5x11 in)